-Are you new to Denver Colorado, visiting, or just looking to get out of your winter rut of the same activities every weekend?
-Then, we’ve got you covered.
-Denver has something for everyone, from outdoor adventures to museums and everything in between.
+Are you new to Denver Colorado?
+Or maybe just visiting for the weekend?
+Or are you a resident looking to get out of your winter rut of the same activities every weekend?
+Well, no matter who you are, you’re in luck.

-Here we’ve compiled a list of some of our favorite things to do outdoors when the weather turns cold:
+To help you come up with some new ideas, we’ve compiled a list of our favorite things to do outdoors when the weather turns cold:

 These castles are in Dillon, Colorado, an hour and a half drive from the metro Denver area.
 But don’t let the drive intimidate you, this attraction is definitely worth it.
 The ice castles are made of magnificent sculptures, frozen thrones, ice-carved tunnels, slides, fountains, and so much more.